 What’s the Hold Up on PPP Loans?

 While $350 billion might have seemed sufficient 3 weeks ago, the coronavirus pandemic has swiftly evolved.
-With the US economy essentially ground to a halt, the vast majority of the 30 billion have suffered from the coronavirus pandemic.
-If each small business in America received an equal share in the appropriated PPP loan funds, they would each receive a loan around $11.
-That is not enough.
+With the US economy essentially ground to a halt, the vast majority of the country’s 30 billion small businesses have suffered from the coronavirus pandemic.
+If each small business in America received an equal share in the appropriated PPP loan funds, it would not be nearly enough.

 Congress needs to increase funding for PPP loans and they need to do it quickly.